Sethusamudram Shipping Canal Project: History

 Because of its shallow waters, Sethusamudram—the sea separating Sri Lanka from India—presents a hindrance to navigation through the Palk Strait.
 Though trade across the India-Sri Lanka divide has been active since at least the first millennium BCE, it has been limited to small boats and dinghies.
 Larger oceangoing vessels coming from the West have had to navigate around Sri Lanka to reach India' eastern coast.
 Eminent British geographer Major James Rennell surveyed the region in late 18th century; he suggested that a "navigable passage could be maintained by dredging of the Ramisseram [sic]".
 Little notice was given to his proposal, perhaps because it came from "so young and an unknown officer", and the idea was only revived 60 years later.
 Efforts were made in 1838 to dredge the canal, but the passage did not remain navigable for any vessels except those with a shallow draft.

 The project was conceived in 1860 by Commander A. D. Taylor of the Indian Marines and has been reviewed many times without a decision being made.
 It has been part of the election manifestos of all political parties during elections.
 The Government of India appointed the Sethu Samudram Project Committee in 1955—headed by Dr. A. Ramasamy Mudaliar—which was charged with examining the desirability of the project.
 After evaluating the costs and benefits, this committee found the project feasible and viable.
 However it strongly recommended an overland passage instead of a channel cutting through Rama's Bridge.
 A land passage would have several advantages, such as avoiding shifting sandbanks and navigational hazards.
 Several reviews of the proposals followed until the United Progressive Alliance Government of India headed by Prime Minister Manmohan Singh announced the inauguration of the project on 2 July 2005.

-In 2008, Prime Minister Manmohan Singh appointed Rajendra K. Pachauri as the head of a six-member committee to look at an alternative alignment avoiding the sensitive Ramar Sethu stretch.
+In 2008, Prime Minister Manmohan Singh appointed Rajendra K. Pachauri as the head of a six-member committee to look at an alternative alignment avoiding the sensitive Rama Sethu stretch.
 In 2013, the committee released its report calling the project "unviable both from the economic as well as ecological angles".
 The Indian government rejected the committee's report and decided to go ahead with the project in its current form.
 In 2014, the Modi government decided that the project would be implemented by deepening the Pamban pass which would save the Rama Setu from destruction.
 As of December 2020, the project remains unfinished.
 In July 2020, parliamentary leader T. R. Baalu presented a letter to Prime Minister Modi urging him to finish the project before 2024.
 In the letter, Baalu cited tensions between India and China over influence in Sri Lanka, claiming that China will gain too strong of a diplomatic and economic foothold in Sri Lanka if the Indian government does not continue development in the region.
 In March 2021 the closure of the project was announced.
-On 12th January 2023, the Tamilnadu Government unanimously passed a rezolution demanding that the project be revived.
+On 12 January 2023, the Tamilnadu Government unanimously passed a resolution demanding that the project be revived.